-By Albert N. Allen, ALC – Chapter President Elect
+By Albert N. Allen, ALC – Texas Chapter President

 CHOOSING A TEXAS REAL ESTATE PROFESSIONAL TO HELP YOU WITH BUYING OR SELLING RURAL LAND NEAR HOUSTON CAN BE A CHALLENGE.
 WORKING YOUR WAY THROUGH THE MAZE OF CERTIFICATIONS, DESIGNATIONS, LICENSES, SPECIALIZATIONS, ORGANIZATIONS AND ASSOCIATIONS IS LIKE LOOKING FOR THE PROVERBIAL “NEEDLE IN A HAYSTACK”.
 HOPEFULLY, THE FOLLOWING DISCUSSION WILL SIMPLIFY MATTERS.

 IF YOU PLAN TO BUY OR SELL RURAL PROPERTY, CHOOSE A BROKER WHO SPECIALIZES IN RURAL LAND.

 All serious real estate professionals (hopefully they are Realtors) specialize.
 A professional agent will typically be a “pro” in a particular property type such as residential, commercial or industrial for example.
 They may have even earned a certification related to that property type or activity such as leasing or management.

 Rural Land Brokers are no different.
 They specialize in farms and ranches, rural recreational, country estates, transitional land, commercial and development land.
 They have their own association (Realtors Land Institute) and their own professional designation (Accredited Land Consultant).
 They regularly attend courses, conferences, seminars, broker property exchanges and various social events related to rural property.